Elmahfoud-Oul/Ranking_Data_JS/README.md

 # Data ranking

 This project provides a script that converts a `.txt` file containing university information into CSV format.
-The script processes a text file where each line contains university rank, name, and town, separated by tab spaces.
+The script processes a text file where each line contains  rank, name, and town, separated by tab spaces.
 The output is a well-structured CSV file.

+## Attension
+- Data name `.txt` should change by your variables name.

 ## Features
 - Reads data from a `.txt` file.